resources / blog /

 • Software or firmware problems that aren’t caused by defective hardware.

-So once that year is over, the manufacturer steps out of the picture and whatever happens to your console is completely on you.
+So once the warranty period is over, the manufacturer steps out of the picture and whatever happens to your console is completely on you.
 Every problem becomes your problem.

 That’s why a lot of people choose to add an extended warranty, so they don’t end up handling the entire repair cost on their own.